 Sustainability was always a high priority from the beginning.
 The co-founders wanted to create a business that integrated sustainable practices not just in the product but also in the production process.
 IceStone is made of 100% pre-consumer recycled glass; the recycled glass makes up 75% of IceStone.
 The other ingredients are cement, and non-toxic pigment.
 To date, we have diverted 16 million pounds of glass from landfills.

-In terms of production and factory sustainability, our factory has skylights to take advantage of using natural sunlight to work; our forklifts are electric/hybrid; we use a lot of water in our production so we have a recycling water system that re-uses 90% of the water; we use steam powered kilns to cure our slabs, we even have a steam stove in our kitchen.
+In terms of production and factory sustainability, our factory has skylights to take advantage of using natural sunlight to work; our forklifts that we get from forklift hire manchester are electric/hybrid; we use a lot of water in our production so we have a recycling water system that re-uses 90% of the water; we use steam powered kilns to cure our slabs, we even have a steam stove in our kitchen.
 All of our office desktops and tabletops are IceStone.
 We are aiming to get to point where we are 100% sustainable in all aspects.

 In the Photo: Ice Stone warehouse Photo Credit: Ice Stone

 Q: How does IceStone adhere to its values and mission while also stay staying competitive?
 Is there a unique business model that you use?